lupyuen/pinephone-nuttx/README.md

 | `e` | `0065`
 | `l` | `006C`
 | `!` | `0021`

+(These are ASCII Characters, so the UTF-16 Encoding looks similar to ASCII)

 TODO: Text Mode vs PDU Mode, more reliable, UTF-16